Abstracts Track 2022

 Authors:

-Hye A. Ryoo
+Hye Jin Agnes Ryoo

 Abstract: This study investigated the affective factors acting on the feedback process of L2 writing and their interactions.
 Fifty-three students who enrolled in KFL (Korean as a foreign language) class of a Singapore university in 2021 participated in this study.
 Students were tasked with four theme-based writing assignments and exchanged their feedback with peers and their tutor online.
 They then responded to a questionnaire assessing their positive and negative affective factors associated with the feedback process.
 The qualitative analysis of the survey responses could identify the benefits of both peer feedback and those of teacher’s feedback through students' positive perceptions.
 At the same time, some negative issues of anxiety and concerns related to reliability of peer feedback were also revealed.
 Following a further qualitative analysis of a follow-up interview procedure, the study suggested a streamlined feedback design in the process of L2 writing in a way to contribute to the students' mutual learning and to ensure students' positive receptions to their peer / teacher' s feedback.